abdomgg/100watt/nx_100_customer_required_fields/README.md

 ### Customer Creation:
 When creating or editing a customer, the system will require:
 - Name field to be filled
+- Phone field to be filled

+**Note:** When creating users from Settings > Users & Companies > Users, phone number is NOT required.

 ### Sales Order:
 When creating a sales order: